Sable/abc/JastAddExtensions/JastAddModules/release/jastaddmodules-readme.txt

 	classpath - classpath to be used in the compilation.
 Both : and ; path separators are allowed. fileset - the set of files that are to be included in the compilation.

+The jastaddmodules ant task is tested with ant 1.6.5.

 Limitations:

 The current implementation requires all classes that belong to a